silaspe/maths/docs/brainstorm.md

 | (1, 4)(2, 3) | (1, 4)(2, 3) |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |  |

 $1717$  Lines.

+I don't feel like filling out the rest of the $529$ entries of this table.
+Instead I'll ask my dad to write some code to do it for me, and then use that information to create a new times table.